MetOffice/lfric_core/documentation/source/how_to_use_it/applications/application_structure.rst

 Data in a model
 ---------------

+The LFRic infrastructure supports several data structures likely to be useful or necessary when writing a model.
+Data structures are implemented as Fortran objects, enabling structures to hold both data and methods that apply to the data.

-In many other model infrastructures, "fields" refer to simple native Fortran arrays of data representing some physical quantity over the spatial domain of the model.
-In contrast, fields in LFRic are created as :ref:`LFRic field_type <field>` Fortran derived-types.
-Alongside the data representing the field's physical quantity, the field type encapsulate other information about the field, and provides functions for accessing information about the field.
-Understanding the role of the `field_type` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<psykal and datamodel>`.
-For now, the distinction between LFRic fields and the simpler fields of other models will mostly be ignored so as to focus on the broader model structure.
+For example, the :ref:`LFRic field_type <field>` data structure holds both data for the field and methods for doing operations such as halo swaps and global sums.
+Understanding the role of the ``field_type`` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<psykal and datamodel>`.

-A complex model such as the Momentum\ :sup:`®` atmosphere requires hundreds of fields.
-To simplify the model design, the LFRic infrastructure supports :ref:`field collections <field collection>`.
-A field collection can store arbitrarily-large numbers of fields that can be accessed by name.
-The Momentum\ :sup:`®` atmosphere has several field collections holding fields for each of several major science components.
+LFRic also supports a :ref:`field_collection <field collection>` data structure that can store arbitrarily-large numbers of fields that can be accessed by name.
 Use of field collections makes the API of higher-level science algorithms more manageable by hiding both the large number of fields and the fact that some fields are not required for all model configurations.

-..
-Link to configuration object to `namelist_collection_type` in developer guide when available.

-A `configuration object` stores the model configuration derived from the input namelists file.
-It contains input values for real variables, science options, switches, etc. Configuration settings can be accessed by first accessing the `namelist object(s)` in the `configuration object`, then requesting the desired namelist variable (see :ref:`Accessing configuration data<access_config_data>`).

-A :ref:`key-value <keyvalue pair object>` data structure exist that stores an arbitrary number of key-value pairs where the value can be an object of any type.
-At a basic level, this data structure can store native fortran types such as real or integer variables and arrays.
-More complex abstract or concrete types can also be stored.

-The `modeldb` object defined in the `driver` component provides the ability to store all of the above data structures.
-A list of the main data structures declared in `modeldb` is given here.
-For more details on how to use these data structures see the :ref:`modeldb <modeldb>` documentation.

- - **field**: an object that can store fields and field collections.
-A field or field collection can be accessed from `field` by name.
- - **configuration** An instance of the configuration object described above, which stores the model configuration: input values, science options, switches and so forth.
- - **values** An instance of the key-value data structure described above that can store any type or class which can be accessed by name.
- - **mpi** Stores an object that can be used to perform MPI tasks.
- - **clock** and **calendar** objects can track model time.

-While all algorithms in an LFRic model will rely on fields, to retain a degree of separation between the model and the infrastructure it is recommended that accesses to `modeldb` do not go too deep into the
-code: once an algorithm is sufficiently self-contained, all its inputs can be extracted from `modeldb` and passed to the algorithm through the subroutine API.

-Operators
-^^^^^^^^^

-A brief mention of operators is sufficient in this document: an operator is a data structure that can be used to map a field of one type onto another type.
-Its use is relevant to the GungHo mixed finite element formulation where there is a need to map fields between different function spaces.
+For information about these and other data structures that can be used by a model, refer to the section on :ref:`data structures <data structures>` and the section on the :ref:`modeldb <modeldb>` object.
+The ``modeldb`` object is an object that can hold a range of different objects, including fields and field collections.
+It has been designed with the aim of providing the ability to encapsulate the whole of a model state within a single object.

+When writing a model that uses ``modeldb``, it is recommended that data is extracted from ``modeldb`` in the higher levels of the code so that the lower level algorithms need refer only to the simpler data structures such as fields or to native Fortran data types.
+Constructing an application in this way helps ensure that lower level scientific algorithms can more easily be tested in isolation.

 Algorithms, Kernels and the PSy layer
 -------------------------------------

 The architecure of an LFRic science model follows the PSyKAl design which stands for PSy (Parallel Systems) layer, Kernels and ALgorithms that form the core parts of the scientific code of a model.
+A separate :ref:`detailed technical description <psykal and datamodel>` describes LFRic's implementation of the PSyKAl design.
 Broadly speaking, algorithms are higher-level subroutines that deal only with full fields.
-The data in fields is encapsulated and cannot directly be accessed within an algorithm.
-Kernels are lower level subroutines that have access to the data in fields passed by the algorithm and implement the actual computations of the data requested by the algorithm.
+The data in fields is encapsulated within the field object and cannot directly be accessed from within an algorithm.
+Kernels are lower level subroutines that *do* have access to the data in fields passed by the algorithm and implement the actual computations of the data requested by the algorithm.

 The PSy layer sits between algorithms and kernels.
-It breaks open fields and feeds their data to kernels.
-The PSy layer gets its name from the fact that shared-memory parallelism can be applied at this level; for example, applying OpenMP loops over calls to the kernel with different chunks of the field data.
+It breaks open the field objects and feeds their data to kernels.
+The PSy layer gets its *Parallel System* name from the fact that shared-memory parallelism can be applied at this level; for example, applying OpenMP loops over calls to the kernel with different chunks of the field data.

 PSyclone
 --------